-We are among a select group of leading IPO law firms in the United States - having been the market leader in every year since 2010.
-In 2021, we helped US and foreign companies raise almost \$29.6 billion.
+We are among a select group of leading IPO law firms in the United States - having been a market leader in every year since 2010.
+Over the last five years, we advised on more than 330 IPOs globally, helping companies raise more than \$265 billion.
 Our mission in this guide is to arm you with a thorough overview of the US aspects of the global IPO process, including practical tips gleaned from our unparalleled experience in the trenches.
 This guide is different from any other guide you might come across, because we do more than just recite the rules - we share the secret sauce.
 We believe that our leadership position in the IPO market positions us to give you the practical advice you need to navigate the global IPO process successfully.